 As a rule, you need lawful authority (or a reasonable excuse) to carry an offensive weapon in a public place.
 If not, you would be committing an offence in the United Kingdom.

 Even so, some exemptions apply to this rule (e.g. those used in the workplace).
-Other examples include weapons used as part of a national costume or for religious reasons.
+Other examples include legal weapons to carry or used as part of a national costume or for religious reasons.

-Note: Did you find the answer you were searching for?
+Note: Did you find the answer you were searching for in this list of offensive weapons?
 If not, you might find it under a different category in the Police Questions and Answers section.

 Answering Police Questions about Offensive Weapons in the United Kingdom